sparkfun/SparkFun_DataLogger/docs/example_azure.md

   },
 ```

 Besides updating the `Server`, `Device Key`, `Device ID`, and `CA Cert Filename`, you will need to also ensure that the `port` is set to `8883`.
 The default in previous firmware versions was `1883`.
 As of firmware v01.00.04, the default is `8883`.
 You will need to adjust the port value to properly connect to the Azure IoT service.

-If the JSON file is saved in the microSD card, you will need to load the credentials to the DataLogger IoT.
-Of course, you can manually update the values through the command line as well to save the credentials to the ESP32's persistent memory.
+Don't forget to enable Azure IoT service by setting the value to `true`.
+If the JSON file is saved in the microSD card, you can load the credentials to the DataLogger IoT.

+!!! tip
+    To load the values by the system at startup using a JSON file and microSD card, you will need to [configure the Save Settings](../configuration#general-save-settings).
+This JSON file will be created with the "**Save to Fallback**" option.
+Make sure to enable the Azure IoT as well.

 ## Operation and Monitoring